stampedethegoat/dd-docs/content/graphing/dashboards/shared_graph.md

 ## Overview

-Shared Graphs and Screenboards allow you to display metric, trace, and log visualizations outside of Datadog while being able to apply access restriction to your Embeds.
+Shared Graphs and Screenboards allow you to display metric, trace, and log visualizations outside of Datadog.

 ## Sharing a particular Graph